-If you are currently studying outside of Canada and would like to study at CapU, as a visiting student, we invite you to apply.
-You could be a visiting student at CapU if:
+If you are currently studying outside of Canada and would like to study at CapU as a VISP student, we invite you to apply.
+You could be a VISP student at CapU if you are:

-- you are studying at a school that does not have an exchange partnership agreement with CapU and you wish to study here for a term, or
+- Studying at a post-secondary institution that does not have an exchange partnership agreement with CapU and you wish to study with us for a term; or

-- you are a recent international high school graduate interested in a gap year experience
+- A recent international high school graduate interested in a gap year experience.